j-a-s-h-a-n/StockandCrytoAPI/README.md

 # Stock and Crypto API with Profilio Manager

 With this API users can retrieve Stock and Crypto Data.
-They can also register and create a portfolio manager.
+They can also register then create a portfolio manager.